vladiliescu/woofy/readme.txt

-=== Woofy 1.0 Alpha ===
+=== Woofy 1.1 Beta ===

-WARNING: this is for all intents and purposes an alpha version, with bugs and crashes and all that.
-If you encounter any of these, please raise an issue at http://code.google.com/p/woofy/issues/list - I will try to get them fixed before the final release.

-WARNING 2: Woofy 1.0 uses a completely rewritten download engine, one that allows definition creators to go wild and implement some pretty cool stuff in their definitions.
-However, in this Alpha version, definition creators can also make a definition do a lot of evil stuff to your computer.
+WARNING: Woofy 1.x uses a completely rewritten download engine, one that allows definition creators to go wild and implement some pretty cool stuff in their definitions.
+However, in this Beta version definition creators can also make a definition do a lot of evil stuff to your computer.
 The final version will address this, but until then only use definitions from reliable sources.